Alexa-Felices/Alexa-Felices.github.io/index.md

 [Visualizing Renewable Energy Share by Country](/visualizations.md) <img src="images/python.png" width ="15" height="15" />

 Used 2000-2025 renewable energy share data from [Kaggle](https://www.kaggle.com/datasets/elvisbui/renewable-energy-share-by-country-2000-2025) to build informative and eye-catching visualizations using a variety of python libraries such as pywaffle, altair, and matplotlib.
 Highlights of this project include:
-  - Use of pandas and data structures to clean and transform data for visualization
+  - Use of pandas to load, clean, and transform data for visualization
   - Implementing visualizations in python via altair and matplotlib
   - Using data to tell a story and draw conclusions from visualizations